viamrobotics/docs/docs/tutorials/projects/helmet.md

 ### Configure a trigger on your machine

-Now it's time to configure a [trigger](/configure/triggers/) on your machine to trigger the email when a person is not wearing a hard hat.
+Now it's time to configure a trigger so that you get an email when a person is not wearing a hard hat.
 Since you configured data to sync only when an image of a person without a hard hat is captured, configuring the trigger to trigger each time an image is synced to the cloud will produce the desired result.

 Configure a trigger as follows: